Non-oily coffee beans are typically lighter roasts that have not had their oils brought to the surface yet.

 How to Keep Coffee Beans from Getting Oily

-• Keep cool and dark: Heat accelerates oil migration to surface
+- Keep cool and dark: Heat accelerates oil migration to the surface

-• Check roast date: Only buy beans with recent roast dates visible
+- Check roast date: Only buy beans with a recent, clearly marked roast date

 Shop on Amazon